Basic Methods

 Having mastered this, we have to do the same with all other chakras.
 (The “windows” of muladhara and sahasrara look downward and upward respectively.
 But we can look also forward and backward from these chakras).

-Moreover, by performing this exercise, we prepare ourselves to future conscious exits from the body.
+Moreover, by performing this exercise, we prepare ourselves for future conscious exits from the body.
 And this must be also performed backward from anahata.

 Exits from the Body